 Health and safety training in the field of particularly dangerous work

 There are some professions where the exercise is particularly risky.
 The list of such works was defined in the Regulation of the Minister of Labor and Social Policy of September 26, 1997 in chapter 6, however, it is not a closed catalog, but only guidelines.
 The management of a given plant and its employees are obliged to know the applicable regulations regarding the performance of particularly dangerous works.
 This knowledge can only be acquired by participating in appropriate training.
-In this article, you will learn what professions and activities we classify as particularly dangerous workwho should take part in health and safety training and how often, you will also gain knowledge about the forms and types of health and safety training.
+In this article, you will learn what professions and activities we classify as particularly dangerous workwho should receive training and how often Health and Safety, you will also gain knowledge about forms and types of health and safety training.

 What are the most dangerous jobs?

 In the light of health and safety regulations, particularly dangerous works include those tasks the performance of which increases the risk of accidents due to their specificity, the hazardous materials used or the place where they are performed.

 Particularly dangerous works are understood as:

 - work in tanks, canals, inside technical devices and in other dangerous closed spaces;

 - construction, demolition, renovation and assembly works carried out without stopping the operation of the workplace or its part;